nanostudio-org/nanogallery2/README.md

 # nanogallery2

-nanogallery2 is a javascript library for building beautiful image gallery for your website or your blog.
+nanogallery2 is a javascript library for building beautiful image galleries for your website or your blog.

 ## Documentation, Demonstrations and Tutorials
 Visit the [nanogallery2 homepage](http://nanogallery2.nanostudio.org)